Concordium/concordium-node-sdk-js/examples/readme.md

 ## Examples for the Concordium NodeJS-SDK

 This is a collection of scripts/examples that utilizes the SDK.
-There are two directories with examples `client`, containing examples that utilize the client to interact with a Concordium node, and `common`, that use various general functions from the library.
+There are three directories with examples `client`, containing examples that utilize the client to interact with a Concordium node, `cis2`  containing examples that helps interact with CIS-2 compliant smart contracts and `common`, that use various general functions from the library.
 To run an example call:

 ```shell